You will need

 Gently melt the chocolate and butter together in a smallish mixing bowl placed over a bowl of hot water.

-While the chocolate is melting, blitz the almonds and the orange rind in a processor to resemble very course breadcrumbs.
+While the chocolate is melting, chop the almonds, add the orange rind.
 Reserve 4 heaped tablespoons of the melted chocolate mixture to add to the cake.

 Stir the chopped almonds into the rest of the melted chocolate/butter mixture.

 Line a swiss roll pan with baking paper and spread the chocolate almond mixture out on the baking paper.

 Chill in the fridge.
 When it has set hard, it will be broken up and chopped roughly in a processor.